suNoeul/DeepDeblurRF/README.md

 data/cozyroom/Final_results_iteration_4/
 ```

 🔄 **Note:** The radiance field module used in each iteration is modular and can be replaced with other RF representations (e.g., voxel grids, NeRF).
-Our default implementation uses Gaussian Splatting (GS), but DeepDeblurRF is not limited to it.

 ## 🙏 Acknowledgements